 On Turl Street you can step inside Lincoln, Exeter and Jesus Colleges.
 Smaller and more compact, Lincoln has a beautiful ivy-clad quadrangle and a tiny chapel plus rooms once used by John Wesley, founder of the Methodist Movement.
 The oak panelled dining room of Jesus College contains portraits of former students, Lawrence of Arabia and Prime Minister Harold Wilson and Exeter College was the former undergraduate college of J.R.R.
 Tolkien.
 The Victorian chapel, by Sir George Gilbert Scott, has a stunning interior with work by William Morris and Edward Burne-Jones.
 Saint-Chapelle in Paris is said to have been an influence.

-Finally another place to visit is New College.
+Finally another academic institution to visit is New College.
 Don't be put off by the name, it was founded in 1379 and contains a significant length of old city wall, a beautiful dining hall and chapel and charming eye-catching cloisters and gardens which also featured in Harry Potter and the Goblet of Fire!

 Before you leave stroll around Radcliffe Square and view the impressive 18th century Radcliffe Camera, formerly a science library and now an additional reading room for the Bodleian.
 Visit the 13th century University Church of St Mary and climb the 127 steps to the top of the tower.
 Head over to the University Museum of Natural History on Parks Road, a free museum of geology and zoology.
+The museum lies on the southerly edge of the fine suburb of North Oxford with its grand brick Gothic villas, built for the University's academics once they were allowed to marry after 1877.
+The Park and Ride bus services takes you in and out of Oxford through this leafy grand residential part of the city.

 From Pear Tree Park and Ride head north on the A44 towards Woodstock and follow signs for Blenheim Palace.
 You will eventually make a left turn into the grounds of this huge estate and find a parking spot near to the ticket office and entrance.
 You can choose to just visit the park and its landscaped grounds or buy a ticket that includes the Palace as well.
 Blenheim Palace is the largest privately owned house in the country and was designed by Sir John Vanbrugh for the 1st Duke of Marlborough, John Churchill, and was completed around 1724.
 The 9th Duke of Marlborough's cousin was Sir Winston Churchill who was born at the Palace in 1874.
 The room he was born in, complete with a lock of his hair, is part of the tour of the house which includes a stunning library, magnificent state rooms and lavish tapestries.